psi4/psi4/doc/sphinxman/source/optking.rst

 .. _DimerSection:

-Control over the intermolecular coordinates are controlled through |optking__interfrag_mode|,
+The intermolecular coordinates are controlled through |optking__interfrag_mode|,
 |optking__frag_ref_atoms|, and |optking__interfrag_coords|.

-* To specify the reference points to use for coordinates |optking__frag_ref_atoms| is specified.
+* Specify the reference points to use for coordinates via |optking__frag_ref_atoms|.
   Each list corresponds to a fragment.
 A list of indices denotes a linear combination of the atoms.
 In this case the first reference point for the second dimer is the center of the benzene ring.